kymlu/eating-memories/src/pages/posts/apple-crumble.md

 ---
 Preheat the oven to 350F/175C.

 Combine the ingredients for the **filling** in a bowl.
-Put in the pan.
+Put in the pan, distributing evenly.
 > Experiment with other fruits like peaches and pears!
 Mix multiple fruit to make a fruit salad!

 Combine the ingredients for the **topping** in the bowl.
-Put on top of the filling.
+Put on top of the filling, distributing evenly.

 Bake for 45 minutes.
 Let cool for a bit after baking.
 Serve with vanilla ice cream if you feel bougie.